z503722728/MemoryMesh/README.md

 **IMPORTANT** from `\memorymesh\src` copy config and data folders to  created `\memorymesh\dist`

 ### Configure with Claude Desktop
-Add this to your Claude Desktop configuration file:
+Add the following to your Claude Desktop configuration file:

 #### MacOS
 `~/Library/Application\ Support/Claude/claude_desktop_config.json`